Kaza, Guntur district: Government and politics

 Kaza gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Kaza village is a part of Mangalagiri assembly constituency for Andhra Pradesh Legislative Assembly.
 The assembly segment is in a part of Guntur (Lok Sabha constituency).

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 4 schools.
 These include one MPP, 3 private schools.

 Transport

 Kaza lies on National Highway 16.
-APSRTC provides bus services from Vijayawada, Guntur and Mangalagiri to this region.
+APSRTC provides bus services from nearest depot in Guntur to intrastate and interstate destinations.
+Apart from being accessible to many railway stations inside the city, the nearest railway station is Nagarjuna Nagar Halt.
+The Nambur Railway station in the city is closest major station to Kaza and is also being planned to become one of the junction stations in Guntur once the Amaravati railway line realises.